ArnavThapliyal/Crop-Advisor-ML-Project/README.md

+ML project with scope for deployment and productionization

 This project presents a study on crop growth simulation and advisory support using a crop prediction dataset.
 The dataset used for this work was exported from a public Kaggle dataset.
 Machine learning models were applied to predict growth patterns.